oncoray/mirp/docs/source/mirp.extractFeaturesAndImages.rst

 =====================================================

 Two of the main uses for MIRP are to process images and compute quantitative features from images.
-Both use the same standardized, IBSI 1 and IBSI 2 compliant workflow.
+Both use the same standardized, IBSI 1 and IBSI 2 compliant, workflow.
 Two versions of the image processing and feature computation function exist:

 * :func:`~mirp.extractFeaturesAndImages.extract_features_and_images`: conventional function that processes images and